-Note: Other forms of artificial insemination are permitted.
+Note: Artificial insemination is permitted.

-2.1.3 The ability to successfully give birth independently must be taken into account in modifications over time to flock genetics.
+- 2.1.1 to 2.1.2 Not allocated. - 2.1.3 The ability to successfully give birth independently must be taken into account in modifications over time to herd genetics.

 Note: In order to score this standard, the auditor will assess the number of assisted births.